pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 #### TRANSFORMATION

-- mapTop map emissions to constant value.
+- mapTop: map emissions to constant value.
-- map apply projection with each value from source.
+- map: apply projection with each value from source.
-- mergeScan allow to accumulate value over time via merged observables.
+- mergeScan: allow to accumulate value over time via merged observables.
-- pluck map each emitted value from the source Observable to its specified nested property.
+- pluck: map each emitted value from the source Observable to its specified nested property.

-- mergeMap/flatMap when the inner Observable emits it merges the value(s) of the ‘inner’ Observable into the ‘outer’ Observable.
+- mergeMap/flatMap: when the inner Observable emits it merges the value(s) of the ‘inner’ Observable into the ‘outer’ Observable.
-- switchMap is like mergeMap but when the 'outer' emits it cancels the previous subscription of the 'inner' and subscribes to the new one.
+- switchMap: is like mergeMap but when the 'outer' emits it cancels the previous subscription of the 'inner' and subscribes to the new one.
-- concatMap is like mergeMap but it keep the order in which the Observables are emitting is maintained.
+- concatMap: is like mergeMap but it keep the order in which the Observables are emitting is maintained.
-- exhaustMap is like mergeMap but it ignore new Observables until the current one is still not completed.
+- exhaustMap: is like mergeMap but it ignore new Observables until the current one is still not completed.

 choose the appropriate operator based on the use case:
 - mergeMap: for doing things in parallel